michaelrsweet/michaelrsweet.github.com/_posts/2020-03-13-announcing-pappl.md

 - Set the printer location and DNS-SD name,
 - Configure the loaded media,
 - Configure remote access accounts,
+- Configure networking settings such as hostname and IP address,
 - Update the TLS certificates used by the server, and/or
 - Request software/firmware updates.